Frederick Samuel Fish

-Frederick Samuel "Fred" Fish (8 February 1852 – 13 August 1936), born in Newark, was an American lawyer, politician and automotive manufacturing executive.
+Frederick Samuel Fish (8 February 1852 – 13 August 1936), born in Newark, was an American lawyer, politician and automotive manufacturing executive.
 Originally a successful corporation lawyer, he entered the Studebaker corporation through marriage and became the corporation's president in 1909 and chairman of the board from 1915 to 1935.
 He is credited with introducing the manufacture of Studebaker cars, first electric, then gasoline-powered.

 Early life

 His parents were the Rev. Henry Clay and Clarissa (Jones) Fish.
 He attended Newark Academy and entered the University of Rochester, graduating with a B.A. degree in 1873.
 He then studied law, was admitted to the New Jersey Bar in 1876, and practised in Newark and in New York City from 1876 to 1890.

 Political career

 He was city attorney of Newark (1880–1884), a member of the New Jersey General Assembly (1884–85) and a member of the New Jersey Senate from Essex County (1885–1887), serving as president of that body during his last term.